MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dimensional-model-report.md

 To share your report with your manager and colleagues, publish it to the Power BI service.
 When you share with colleagues that have a Power BI account, they can interact with your report, but can’t save changes.

 1. In Power BI Desktop, on the **Home** ribbon select **Publish**.
 1. You may need to sign in to the Power BI service.
-If you don't have an account yet, you can [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web).
+If you don't have an account yet, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web).

 1. Select a destination such as My workspace in the Power BI service > **Select**.